(This article was reprinted in Humanity+ Magazine as, “Is It Better Never To Have Been Born? (anti-natalism)” October 13, 2014)

 David Benatar is professor of philosophy and head of the Department of Philosophy at the University of Cape Town in Cape Town, South Africa.
 He is best known for his advocacy of antinatalism.
 His article, “Why It Is Better Never to Come into Existence,” espouses the view that it is always a harm to be born, as does his book, Better Never to Have Been: The Harm of Coming into Existence.
 Here is a brief summary of his basic argument.

 It is commonly assumed that we do nothing wrong bringing future people into existence if their lives will, on balance, be good.
 This assumes that being brought into existence is generally beneficial.
-In contrast Benatar argues that: “Being brought into existence is not a benefit but always a harm.”[i]
+But Benatar argues that: “Being brought into existence is not a benefit but always a harm.”[i]
 While most maintain that living is beneficial as long as the benefits of life outweigh the evil, Benatar argues that this conclusion does not follow because: 1) pain is bad, and 2) pleasure good; but 3) the absence of pain is always good whether people exist or not, whereas 4) the absence of pleasure is only bad if people exist to be denied it.

 To support this asymmetry between 3 & 4 Benatar presents three arguments.
 The first is that: 1) while there is a duty not to bring people who will suffer into the world (supports 3), there is no duty to bring people who will be happy into the world (supports 4).
 Thus a lack of suffering is always good, whether or not someone enjoys this absence; whereas a lack of happiness is not always bad, unless people exist to be denied it.